 - For blueberry buttermilk pancakes: Swap the whole milk out for an equal amount of buttermilk, and leave out the lemon juice.

-- For extra flavor, add the grated lemon zest of 1 lemon or a splash of almond extract to the batter.
+- For extra flavor, add the grated lemon zest of 1 lemon or a splash of almond extract to the wet ingredients before mixing the batter.